uroboros-laboratories/aether-engine/docs/contracts/NAPEnvelope_v1.md

 - **INGRESS/P** – PFNA ingress summaries emitted on the tick where PFNA batches are applied.
 - **DATA/P** – per-tick SceneFrame-derived envelopes (unchanged from GF-01).
 - **EGRESS/P** – end-of-session summary/export envelopes, typically referencing the primary APX manifest.
+- **GOV/G** – governance signalling envelopes for policy set loading, governance decision summaries, and budget exhaustion alerts.
+These are metadata-only wrappers; payload_ref stays aligned to the primary APX manifest or `0` when no manifest is relevant.